modcommunity/how-to-install-mods-in-death-stranding-for-pc/README.md

 **NOTE** - Always read the mod description and posts for installation instructions, compatibility info, and dependencies.

-## Installing Mods Through Vortex
-To install mods through Vortex, follow these steps.

-1. Log in to your Nexus Mods account in your browser.
-2. Visit a mod page and click **Mod Manager Download**.
-3. The mod file should open in Vortex.
-4. In Vortex:
-    * Go to the **Mods** tab.
-    * Enable the mod.
-    * Click **Deploy Mods** if prompted.

-## Manual Mod Installation (Advanced)
+## Manual Mod Installation
-Some users may prefer manually installing mods or a mod may require a manual installation itself.
-In either case, you can perform the following steps to manually install a mod.
+As of right now, manually installing mods is the only method available.
+Each mod may have different instructions, but generally I've found the following steps the most common for installing mods.

 1. Download the mod manually from Nexus Mods.
 2. Use [7-Zip](https://www.7-zip.org/) to extract the archive.